 Head to your Sunday Soil Test Results page in 2–4 weeks to learn your soil's secrets

-If you purchased a standalone kit: Your results will include clear recommendations for what your lawn needs.
-Use them to choose the right Sunday lawn products or adjust your current routine.
+If you purchased a standalone soil test kit, your results include clear recommendations.
+Use them to choose the right Sunday products or adjust your current routine based on what the dirt is telling us.

 Soil test kit FAQs